borunov65/TrainStation/README.md

 # Name of the project
 > Train Station API

-Django REST API project for managing trains, routes and users writen on DRF.
+Django REST API project for managing trains, routes and users writen in DRF.

 ## Installing using GitHub

-Install PostgresSQL and create db.
+Install PostgreSQL and create a database.
 You can clone the repository with a single command:

 ```shell